Mockbuster: GoodTimes Entertainment

 GoodTimes Entertainment was notorious for distributing animated "mockbuster" counterparts to popular Disney films in the 1990s (such as those made by Golden Films); because Disney was creating its films based on public domain folk tales and historical stories, GoodTimes' actions were legal and survived Disney's legal challenge against it.

+The company would eventually become bankrupt and in September 2005, was absorbed into Gaiam (now known as Gaia Inc.).

 Vídeo Brinquedo

-Similarly, Vídeo Brinquedo is a Brazilian CGI animation studio that, in 1998, began to produce low-budget direct-to-video films that are for the most part knockoffs of films from Pixar and Disney Their films include A Car's Life (Pixar's Cars), Little & Big Monsters (Pixar's Up), Toy Fable (Pixar’s Toy Story), Kingdom Under the Sea (Pixar’s Finding Nemo), An Ant's Life (Pixar's A Bug's Life), Braver (Pixar’s Brave), Tiny Robots (Pixar's WALL-E), Ratatoing (Pixar’s Ratatouille), and Petey the Plane (Pixar's Planes).
+Similarly, Vídeo Brinquedo is a Brazilian CGI animation studio that, in 1998, began to produce low-budget direct-to-video films that are for the most part knockoffs of films from Pixar and Disney.
+Their films include the Little Cars (Pixar's Cars), What’s Up: Balloon To The Rescue!
+(Pixar's Up), Tiny Robots (Pixar's WALL-E), and Ratatoing (Pixar’s Ratatouille)).

 In every case, Vídeo Brinquedo's knockoff has been released close to the release date of the more professional, higher-budgeted film that inspired it.